sony/model_optimization/model_compression_toolkit/qat/keras/quantizer/README.md

 ## Installation

-To use the `BaseKerasTrainableQuantizer` class, you will need to have Tensorflow installed.
-If Tensorflow is not installed, an exception will be raised.
+To use the `BaseKerasTrainableQuantizer` class, you will need to have Tensorflow and tensorflow_model_optimization installed, otherwise an exception will be raised.

 Once you have Tensorflow installed, you can use the `BaseKerasTrainableQuantizer` class by importing it from the package where it is located.